tkw1536/blog.guys.wtf/content/drafts/ggman.md

 It can locate where specific repositories are cloned to, and run operations such as `git pull` or `git push` across all of them.

 Feel free to try it out and give me feedback at https://github.com/tkw1536/ggman.

+[^1]: Unless you count me changing several implementation details under the hood, but I do not.